Jergon Sacha Origin

-Jergon Sacha is a rainforest plant which is composed of a single, giant, deeply-divided leaf borne out of an underground tuber on a long, thick stem which resembles the trunk of a sapling.
+Jergon Sacha is a rainforest plant that is composed of a single, giant, deeply-divided leaf borne out of an underground tuber on a long, thick stem that resembles the trunk of a sapling.
 When fertile, the flower stem emerges from near the base of the plant also rises to 1-2 m in height.
 At the conclusion is a big, maroon spathe (a single, petal-like sheath) with bright red-orange, berry-like seeds crowded on a fleshy stem inside.
 This blossom resembles that of a caladium or dieffenbachia plant-just much bigger.

 Although it’s thought to be a herbaceous perennial, it’s quite large for an herb 2-4 m tall!
 Four of these Amazonian species seem nearly indistinguishable and are used interchangeably in tropical herbal medication methods: Dracontium longipes, D. loretense, D. peruviuanum, and D. asperum.
 While all four species are native to the Amazon, D. asperum is significantly more widespread in the rainforests of loretense, Suriname, and Guyana; longipes, Brazil, and peruviuanum are more prevalent from the Peruvian, Colombian, and Ecuadorian rainforests.

-Snake Herb Plant – Jergon Sacha
+Jergon Sacha Snake Herb Plant

 Ethnobotanically, Jergon Sacha is regarded as a “signature plant”: the plant’s native applications are directly linked to its overall look.
 In this specific case, the stem and its mottled coloring closely resemble a snake indigenous to the areas in which it grows.
 In Peru and Ecuador, the title of both plant and snake is Jergon Sacha or fer-de-lance.
 The above common names refer to the highly poisonous Bothrops genus of snakes, several species of which are native to the Amazon (such as the frequent Bothrops jararaca, where the plant is termed).